otto-torino/django-baton/README.md

 ---
 **Last changes**

+Baton 5.x introduces a full restyling of the application, also it drops FontAwesome support in favour of google material symbols.

 Baton 4.2.1 integrates the computer vision in the `BatonAiImageField`, fixes some minor styling issues and includes some PR.

 Baton 4.2.0 introduces the use of computer vision to generate alt attributes for images.